solderq35/newalt4/README.md

 ## Usage Instructions
 - When a level is loaded, press CTRL + ALT + Q to force quit without ALT + F4

+## Next Steps
+- You can include this with a [batch file](https://github.com/solderq35/hitman-tech-tips/blob/main/misc/h3legendary.md#batch-files) to launch the game, especially if you have Legendary (there is probably Steam CLI equivalent), which might end up being more convenient than Task Manager at that point idk.